The Python program

 will extract the public key from the given private key file, and output it as a C data structure.
 You can replace or insert this code into the key file.

-Image signing takes an image in binary or Intel Hex format intended for Slot 0 and adds a header and trailer that the bootloader is expecting:
+Image signing takes an image in binary or Intel Hex format intended for the primary slot and adds a header and trailer that the bootloader is expecting:

 Usage: imgtool.py sign [OPTIONS] INFILE OUTFILE Create a signed or unsigned image Options: -k, --key filename --align [1|2|4|8] [required] -v, --version TEXT [required] -H, --header-size INTEGER [required] --pad-header Add --header-size zeroed bytes at the beginning of the image -S, --slot-size INTEGER Size of the slot where the image will be written [required] --pad Pad image to --slot-size bytes, adding trailer magic -M, --max-sectors INTEGER When padding allow for this amount of sectors (defaults to 128) --overwrite-only Use overwrite-only instead of swap upgrades -e, --endian [little|big] Select little or big endian -E, --encrypt filename Encrypt image using the provided public key -h, --help Show this message and exit.